Tere-Parra/Tere-Parra/README.md

   </a>
       </p>
         <p><strong> The objective of the project is to degrade the colorimetric molecules indigo blue and acid orange 10, whose origin is the waste of the textile industry.
-        It is currently known from the literature that azoreductases are a family of enzymes with a high potential to degrade a wide variety of polluting compounds.
+        It is currently known from the literature that azoreductases are a family of enzymes with a high potential to degrade a wide variety of polluting compounds </p>
-        We applied computational methods to study the binding and stability properties of indigo blue and acid orange 10.
-The azoreductase test was from *Pseudomonas putida* .</p>
+      <p> We applied computational methods to study the binding and stability properties of indigo blue and acid orange 10.
+The azoreductase test was from *Pseudomonas putida*. </p>
     </td>
   </tr>
 </table>